Man wins over $110K, breaks single-day record on ‘Jeopardy!’

 CULVER CITY, Calif.
-(AP) — A 34-year-old professional sports gambler from Las Vegas won more than $110,000 on “Jeopardy!” on Tuesday, breaking the record for single-day cash winnings.
+(AP) — A 34-year-old professional sports gambler from Las Vegas won more than $110,000 on “Jeopardy!” on Tuesday, breaking the record for single-day cash winnings on the trivia television game show.

-The show said in a press release that James Holzhauer won the episode with a total of $110,914.
-The previous record of $77,000 was set by Roger Craig in 2010.
+The show says in a statement that James Holzhauer won $110,914 during the episode.
+The previous episode record of $77,000 was set by Roger Craig in 2010.

 Tuesday’s win was the fourth consecutive victory for Holzhauer, whose winnings total more than $244,000.
 He will face two new challengers Wednesday.